-We have acted as counsel to MagnaChip Semiconductor Corporation ("MagnaChip"), a Delaware corporation, in connection with the proposed issuance and sale of those certain depositary shares, each of which represents a fractional ownership interest in certain of MagnaChip's newly-issued Common Stock (the "Company Shares") and a fractional ownership interest in certain additional shares of MagnaChip's Common Stock held by certain stockholders of MagnaChip (the "Selling Stockholders Shares," and collectively with the Company Shares, the "Shares"), including depositary shares representing a fractional ownership interest in Company Shares for which the underwriters have been granted an over-allotment option (the "Depositary Shares"), as set forth in MagnaChip's registration statement (No. 333-165467) on Form S-1 filed with the Securities and Exchange Commission (the "SEC") on March 15, 2010 (as it may be amended and supplemented, the "Registration Statement") under the Securities Act of 1933, as amended (the "Act").
+We have acted as counsel to MagnaChip Semiconductor Corporation ("MagnaChip"), a Delaware corporation, in connection with the proposed issuance and sale of those certain depositary shares, each of which represents a fractional ownership interest in certain of MagnaChip's newly-issued Common Stock (the "Company Shares") and a fractional ownership interest in certain additional shares of MagnaChip's Common Stock held by certain stockholders of MagnaChip (the "Selling Stockholders Shares," and collectively with the Company Shares, the "Shares"), including depositary shares representing a fractional ownership interest in Company Shares and a fractional ownership interest in Selling Stockholders Shares for which the underwriters have been granted an over-allotment option (the "Depositary Shares"), as set forth in MagnaChip's registration statement (No. 333-165467) on Form S-1 filed with the Securities and Exchange Commission (the "SEC") on March 15, 2010 (as it may be amended and supplemented, the "Registration Statement") under the Securities Act of 1933, as amended (the "Act").

 This opinion is being furnished in accordance with the requirements of Item 16(a) of Form S-1, Item 601(b)(5)(i) and Item 601(b)(8) of Regulation S-K, each as promulgated by the SEC under the Act.
-In connection with this opinion, we have reviewed and relied upon the Registration Statement and related prospectus, MagnaChip's charter documents, as amended to date and to be in effect upon the completion of the Corporate Conversion, the Underwriting Agreement (the "Underwriting Agreement") in substantially the form included as Exhibit 1.1 to the Registration Statement; the deposit agreement between MagnaChip and the depositary named therein (the "Depositary") pursuant to which the Depositary Shares will be issued (the "Deposit Agreement") in substantially the form included as Exhibit 4.2 to the Registration Statement; and records of its corporate proceedings in connection with the issuance and sale of the Depositary Shares and the Shares.
-With your consent, we have relied upon certificates and other assurances of officers of the Company and others as to factual matters without having independently verified such factual matters.
+In connection with this opinion, we have reviewed and relied upon the Registration Statement and related prospectus, MagnaChip's charter documents, the Underwriting Agreement (the "Underwriting Agreement") in substantially the form included as Exhibit 1.1 to the Registration Statement; the deposit agreement among MagnaChip, the depositary named therein (the "Depositary") and the other parties thereto pursuant to which the Depositary Shares will be issued (the "Deposit Agreement") in substantially the form included as Exhibit 4.2 to the Registration Statement; and records of its corporate proceedings in connection with the issuance and sale of the Depositary Shares and the Shares.
+With your consent, we have relied upon certificates and other assurances of officers of MagnaChip and others as to factual matters without having independently verified such factual matters.

-Based on such review and subject to all of the assumptions, limitations and qualifications set forth herein, we are of the opinion that (i) the Selling Stockholders Shares are validly issued, fully paid and nonassessable, (ii) the Company Shares, when issued, delivered and paid for as contemplated in the related prospectus (as amended and supplemented through the date of issuance) and in accordance with the terms of the Underwriting Agreement, will be validly issued, fully paid and nonassessable, (iii) the Depositary Shares, when issued in accordance with the related prospectus (as amended and supplemented through the date of issuance), in accordance with the terms of the Underwriting Agreement and in accordance with the terms of the Deposit Agreement, will constitute valid evidence of interests in the Shares and will entitle the holders thereof to the rights specified in the Depositary Shares and the Deposit Agreement and (iv) the Deposit Agreement is a legal and binding obligation of the Company.
+Based on such review and subject to all of the assumptions, limitations and qualifications set forth herein, we are of the opinion that (i) the Selling Stockholders Shares are validly issued, fully paid and nonassessable, (ii) the Company Shares, when issued, delivered and paid for as contemplated in the related prospectus (as amended and supplemented through the date of issuance) and in accordance with the terms of the Underwriting Agreement, will be validly issued, fully paid and nonassessable, (iii) the Depositary Shares, when issued in accordance with the related prospectus (as amended and supplemented through the date of issuance), in accordance with the terms of the Underwriting Agreement and in accordance with the terms of the Deposit Agreement, will constitute valid evidence of interests in the Shares and will entitle the holders thereof to the rights specified in the Deposit Agreement and (iv) the Deposit Agreement is a legal and binding obligation of MagnaChip.